mitotic/graphterm/docs/Troubleshooting.rst

 ----------------------------------------------------------------------------------

-*Click on the cursor* before beginning the paste operation (on the command line, you will a box appear at the cursor location).
-Then use the browser's menu or a keyboard shortcut (like *Command/Control-V*) to paste the text.
+*Click on the cursor* before beginning the paste operation (on the command line, a box will appear at the cursor location).
+Then use the browser's paste menu command or a keyboard shortcut (like *Command/Control-V*) to paste the text.
+Alternatively, you can use the *Actions->Paste special* menu item.
+NOTE: Pasting text copied from a non-plain text source, such as a web page, may not always work properly.
+A workaround is to paste the text into a temporary location as plain text (such as in a plain text editor), and then copy/paste it from there to GraphTerm.

 Server
 ======================================================